Are you about to visit Budapest in 3 days and you need to optimize your time? What to do and see in Budapest in 3 days?

 Discover the best of the Hungarian capital over a long weekend by following our itinerary suggestions with some tips that will allow you to visit Budapest in 3 days and see the essentials of this rich city.
 Lovers of culture, architecture, history or shopping: the Hungarian capital will please everyone!

-Discover the main tourist attractions of Budapest in 3 days: Buda Castle, St. Matthias Church, Fishermen’s Bastion, Chain Bridge, St. Stephen’s Basilica, the Parliament, the Great Market Hall, Széchenyi and Gellért baths, and much more to see and do in Budapest!
+Discover the main tourist attractions of Budapest in 3 days: Buda Castle, Matthias Church, Fishermen’s Bastion, Chain Bridge, St. Stephen’s Basilica, the Parliament, the Great Market Hall, Széchenyi and Gellért baths, and much more to see and do in Budapest!

 To learn more about the monuments mentioned in our itinerary for Budapest in 3 days, see our article,’ Budapest Must-see sights’ on this link.